MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 ### Rest Spread on Arrays

-On an `Array`, if you need to grab the first few elements through destructuring and keep the rest for later, you can do use the `rest spread operator`.
+On an `Array`, if you need to grab the first few elements through destructuring and keep the rest for later, you can use the `rest spread operator`.

 ```js
 const selectiveArray = ['important', 'strings', 'here', 'but', 'not', 'these'];